 What would I like to leave unchanged moving forward?

 What don’t I like about my current behavior?

 What aspects of myself would I like to ideally alter?

-There will naturally be parts of yourself that you are quite happy with and would not want to change, however there will be other parts where you will see room for growth and improvement.
+There will naturally be parts of yourself that you are quite happy with and would not want to change, however, there will be other parts where you will see room for growth and improvement.

 For instance, have a think about specific situations where you face adversity, conflict, making mistakes and dealing with difficult emotions.
 These are no doubt challenging situations that may or may not bring out the best in you.
-Consider these situation and ask yourself:
+Consider these situations and ask yourself: